MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 - Windows 10 IoT Enterprise LTSC 2021

+::: zone-end

 > [!NOTE]
-> As of August 1, 2023, Windows 10 IoT Enterprise LTSC 2021 is now available for purchase through the following programs: _Select Plus_, _Microsoft Product and Services Agreement (MPSA)_, and _Cloud Solution Provider (CSP)_.
-Currently, Windows 10 IoT Enterprise LTSC 2021 is not available through the Enterprise Agreement program.
+> As of August 1, 2023, Windows IoT Enterprise LTSC is now available for purchase through the following programs: _Select Plus_, _Microsoft Product and Services Agreement (MPSA)_, and _Cloud Solution Provider (CSP)_.
+Currently, Windows IoT Enterprise LTSC is not available through the Enterprise Agreement program.
 > For more information, see [Windows Desktop Operating System Program Terms](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/all).

 :::zone-end